haccht/knife/README.md

 root 11
 ```

-Specify a single column with negative index (from right):
+Specify a single column from right with the negative index:

 ```bash
 $ ps aux | knife -- -1